Clover for Grassland - Red & White

 - High Yielding Forage - Clover yields are similar to the high sugar grass varieties.
 Well maintained pasture with clover will produce 10-15 tonnes Dry Matter per Hectare per year.

 - Home Grown Traceable Protein - Clovers are high in DUP.
 This is the protein that is available to the rumen and intestine.
-The more digestable the protein the better milk production in dairy cows, quicker weight gain in beef cattle and lambs.
+The more digestible the protein the better milk production in dairy cows, quicker weight gain in beef cattle and lambs.
 Therefore more profitable dairy cows and quicker finishing dates for lambs and beef cattle.

 - Highly Palatable - all year round palatability and highly digestible there fore livestock more inclined to eat more and so weight gain easier to reach in shorter time periods.